-Daryl Edson is a graduate of the college of Construction Engineering from Arizona State University.
-Daryl actively helps clients restructure troubled mortgages and assisting in credit repairs.
+Daryl Edson is a Loan Officer at Starboard Financial, where he actively helps clients restructure troubled mortgages and assisting in credit repairs.
 As a licensed loan originator in the state of Arizona with over 14 years’ experience, you can be assured that your mortgage needs will always be professionally and ethically handled.

 I Specialize In: